eblairmckee/public-notes/DraftJS.md

 - ... really anything

 So, to save you an afternoon of wasted debugging...
 I put together a sort of cheat sheet of DraftJS methods and best practices. (more on that later)

+DraftJS uses a different model for mapping styles to DOM nodes.
+Instead of a tree-like structure (contenteditable on it's own) it uses a block approach where text is stored in strings and the associated styles are stored in a separate object with ranges for where they are applied.

 # Demo Time